glebm/i18n-tasks/README.md

   api_key: <Google Translate API key>
 ```

+## Interactive Console

+`i18n-tasks irb` provides an IRB prompt for more detailed inspection.

 ## RSpec integration

 You might want to test for missing and unused translations as part of your test suite.